HavenlyECO/pr/README.md

 These indices help models infer where and how quickly betting pressure is building, providing a synthetic view of market sentiment without direct access to ticket/handle data.

 Each metric is computed from historical price timelines and automatically included in all model training and inference workflows.

+### Liquidity & Market Depth Proxies

+The toolkit estimates market liquidity and depth using price-based metrics:

+- **Line Adjustment Rate:** Counts how many times the price changes per hour.
+High rates imply thin liquidity (lines move easily).
+- **Oscillation Frequency:** Measures how often prices alternate direction (e.g., up-down-up) within a short window.
+Flickery lines often signal shallow markets or algorithmic adjustment.
+- **Order Book Imbalance:** (For exchanges with depth data) Compares back and lay sizes to show which side dominates at a given moment.

+These features help the model infer how much “resistance” a line faces, complementing volatility and pricing pressure.
+They serve as proxies for handle-driven movement—allowing sharp action, thin books, or liquidity vacuums to be recognized directly from public data.
 Set ``REDDIT_CLIENT_ID``/``REDDIT_CLIENT_SECRET`` (and optionally ``REDDIT_USER_AGENT``)
 for Reddit, ``TWITTER_BEARER_TOKEN`` for Twitter and ``TG_API_ID``/``TG_API_HASH`` along with ``TG_CHANNEL`` for Telegram if you wish to